 - The Cyrillic alphabet became the third official alphabet of the EU after the accession of Bulgaria to the EU on January 1, 2007.

-- In Bulgaria was founded the oldest golden treasure.
-(3000 gold objects dating back more than 6000 tears)
+In Bulgaria was founded the oldest golden treasure.
+(3000 gold objects dating back more than 6000 years)

 - The ancient Bulgarian calendar was declared as the most accurate in the world by UNESCO in 1976.

 - Bulgaria is fourth in the world in per capita university education.